-Darrell R. Walsh is a Senior Lecturer at the University of Tennessee at Chattanooga where he primarily teaches sociology courses, Introductory, Marriage and the Family, and American Diversity.
+Darrell R. Walsh is an Assistant Professor at the University of Tennessee at Chattanooga where he primarily teaches sociology courses, Introductory, Marriage and the Family, and American Diversity.
 He joined the department in 2005 after earning a Master’s degree in Educational Counseling from the University of Tennessee at Chattanooga and his enrollment in the doctoral sociology program at the University of Tennessee at Knoxville.
 He received his undergraduate degree in sociology from the University of Tennessee at Chattanooga.
 Prior to teaching, Mr. Walsh worked as an Admission and Financial Aid Officer at the University of Tennessee at Chattanooga.

 His research interest lie in wealth inequity and racial inequality particularly examining homeownership patterns and homeownership disparities across groups in American society.
 In addition to his teaching and research agenda in military sociology, he is a military officer of the Armed Services.
 He also has traveled abroad extensively in Americas, Europe, Africa, Asia, and the Middle East with interest in comparative cultures.